Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :prog: cdx-ev
     :path: vex extract

-    This subcommand extracts all vulnerabilities from a SBOMfile and returns it as a VEXfile in .json format
+    This subcommand extracts all vulnerabilities from a SBOMfile and returns it as a VEXfile in JSON format.

 Example::